Child & Youth Services

 Autism Spectrum Disorder (ASD) affects an estimated one out of every 68 children.
 This disorder impacts a child’s social interaction, verbal and nonverbal communication, and overall behavior.
 Our team of specialists focuses on early intervention and a combination of school and home-based care that can reduce symptoms and promote growth and development.

-Behavioral Health Rehabilitation Services (BHRS), which focus on community-based services for children and their families.
+Intensive Behavioral Health Services with Applied Behavioral Analysis, which focus on community-based services for children and their families.

 Intensive Case Management Programs (ICMP), which help families access community services and support networks.

 Outpatient Services, including individual, family and group therapy.

 Adult Services that enhance skill development, promote independence, and address other conditions.